 When I begin designing, I follow a similar process for each of the logos:

 There are thousands of businesses competing in the market to draw the attention of a limited number of customers.
-The successful companies are the ones that successfully create a unique identity for itself.
-It is my job as a graphic designer to assist these companies create this identity and turn their logos into a marketing tool.
+The successful companies are the ones that successfully create a unique identity for themselves.
+It is my job as a graphic designer to assist these companies in creating this identity and turning their logos into a marketing tool.